bassim-momtazi/voopee-learning-ecosystem/README.md

 ## Contributing

 We are actively seeking collaborators, researchers, developers, and educational visionaries to help build the future of learning.
-Please read our `CONTRIBUTING.md` file (coming soon) for details on how to get involved.
+Please read our **[CONTRIBUTING.md](./CONTRIBUTING.md)** for details on how to get involved.

 ## License